sovai-research/open-investment-datasets/README.md

 ## 👋 About Me
-I'm **Derek Snow**, founder and researcher at [sov.ai](https://sov.ai).
+I'm [**Derek Snow**]((https://github.com/firmai/), founder and researcher at [sov.ai](https://sov.ai).
 My focus lies in **AI & ML in Quantitative Finance**, where I develop and curate datasets to advance research and applications in this field.
+Since 2017, I have contributed to 68 open source projects, that have collected millions of downloads.

 ## 🌐 Connect with Me